parthshr370/City-Emulator-with-CAMEL-AI/README.md

 ## Project Overview

 The City Emulator is an AI-powered platform leveraging Camel AI to simulate and aggregate real-time data for smart city management.
-The system integrates multiple agents to collect, analyze, and summarize city-specific data, including citizen feedback, traffic conditions, and environmental updates.
+The system integrates multiple agents to collect, analyze, and summarize city-specific data, including **citizen feedback**, **traffic conditions**, and **environmental updates**.

 ## Project Structure